doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP Run offscreen area` command <!-- REF _command_.VP_Run_offscreen_area.Summary -->creates an offscreen area in memory which can be used to process 4D View Pro area commands and functions<!-- END REF -->.
+The `VP Run offscreen area` command <!-- #REF _method_.VP_Run_offscreen_area.Summary -->creates an offscreen area in memory which can be used to process 4D View Pro area commands and functions<!-- END REF -->.

 In *parameters* object, pass any of the following optional properties.
 These properties will be available through the This command within the onEvent method and reference the instance: